julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 - Crop failure
 - Family death within the year

-Milk was sometimes left near the hearth—not as an offering, but as **appeasement**.
+Milk was sometimes left near the hearth — rarely framed as an offering, but **as quiet appeasement or acknowledgment**.

 It was not invoked, named, or displayed.
 It simply *existed* — and that existence carried obligation.

 While the serpent is the most widely recorded form of Balkan house spirit, it was not the only one — and not always the most dangerous.

 Other domestic beings, often unnamed, were believed to inhabit thresholds, hearths, and foundations with far less tolerance for human error.

+The serpent belonged to the house.
+Other things merely occupied it.

 For a detailed examination of the house serpent as an ancestral being in its own right, see
 **[House Snakes and Ancestor Spirits: Balkan Home Guardians](/house-snakes-ancestor-spirits-balkan-folklore/)**.